If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Compare credit card rewards, fees, APRs, and more using our side-by-side comparison tool.

-You'll want fair to good credit -- a score of at least 620 -- to have a chance at approval for these credit cards.
-A higher score of at least 670 will significantly increase your odds of approval.
+You'll want fair to good credit -- a score of at least 620 -- when applying for these credit cards.
+Ideally, aim for a higher score of at least 670.

 Remember that a high score isn't a guarantee of approval, and a low score doesn't always mean you'll be denied.
 Other factors, such as your income, existing debts, and credit history will be taken into consideration.